Parslet Intro Tweet

 Let me go through it in steps.
 I’ve found out that it is easiest for me to go top-down to define a parser.
 I hope this suits you too.

-We define the starting point, aka the root of the parser with the root method:
+We define the starting point, aka the root

 root(:text_with_ruby_expressions)

-This just says, start with the rule(:text_with_ruby_expressions).
+This just says, start with the rule(:text_with_ruby_expressions)

 So, now what we know about our simple-ERB language is that it is basically a sequence of text and ruby expressions, repeating.
 So let’s define that: